vasudharastogi/poet-control-loop-masters-thesis/docs/Output.md

 ### DHT usage {#DHT-usage}

-If running parallel and with DHT activated two more timings and also some profiling about the DHT usage are given:
+If running in parallel and with activated DHT, two more timings and also some profiling about the DHT usage are given:

 | Value           | Description                                             |